-(a) Load Importance Factor.
+(a)Load Importance Factor.
 Structural design shall comply with code requirements and wind loads as stipulated by the Florida Building Code and Uniform Fire Safety Standards as adopted by the State Fire Marshal state minimum building code and life safety codes.
 Design shall be based on ASCE 7-98, with a wind load importance factor for educational facilities of 1.15.

 423.10.
-(9) SITE REQUIREMENTS.
+(9)SITE REQUIREMENTS.

 - 423.10.1. (a) Fencing.
 Fencing for school board educational plants shall be of a material which is non-flammable, safe, durable, and low maintenance, provides structural integrity, strength and aesthetics appropriate for the intended location.
 Fence heights shall be in compliance with local zoning regulations.
 Access shall be provided for maintenance machinery.
 Prohibited materials for non-agricultural educational plants include razor wire, barbed wire and electrically charged systems. - 423.10.1.
 1.Required Locations.
 Fencing is required to separate students from potential harm, and shall be provided in the following locations at school board kindergarten through grade 5 facilities: - 423.10.1.1.1.
-Perimeter fencing at all school board kindergarten through grade 5 facilities. - 423.10.1.1.121. a.
-Exposed mechanical, plumbing, gas, or electrical equipment located on ground level. - 423.10.1.1.23 2. b.
-Special hazards as identified by the authority having jurisdiction including retention ponds whose permanent water depth or whose water depth over a 24 hour period exceeds 1 foot, deep drainage ditches, canals, highways, play fields adjacent to roadways. - 423.10.1.1.343. e.All child care and kindergarten play areas. - 423.10.2. (b) Walks, Roads, Drives, and Parking Areas.
+Perimeter fencing at all school board kindergarten through grade 5 facilities. - 423.10.1.1.12 1. a.
+Exposed mechanical, plumbing, gas, or electrical equipment located on ground level. - 423.10.1.1.23 2. b Special hazards as identified by the authority having jurisdiction including retention ponds whose permanent water depth or whose water depth over a 24 hour period exceeds 1 foot, deep drainage ditches, canals, highways, play fields adjacent to roadways. - 423.10.1.1.34-3. e.All child care and kindergarten play areas. - 423.10.2. (b) Walks, Roads, Drives, and Parking Areas.
 Walks, roads, drives, and parking areas on educational and ancillary sites shall be paved.
 Roads, drives, and parking areas shall be in compliance with Department of Transportation (DOT) road specifications and striped in compliance with DOT paint specifications.
 All paved areas shall have positive drainage. - 423.10.2.
 1.Covered Walks.
 All buildings in K-12 educational facilities shall be connected by paved walks and accessible under continuous roof cover.
 New relocatable classroom buildings shall be connected to permanent buildings by paved covered walks where applicable.
 Roofs for covered walks shall extend 1 foot beyond each side of the walk.
 Gutters or other water funneling devices shall prevent storm water from pouring onto or draining across walks. - 423.10.2.
-2.Accessible Walks and Bridges.
+2. Accessible Walks and Bridges.
 Accessible walks shall connect building entrance(s) to accessible parking, public transportation stops, public streets, sidewalks, loading and drop-off zones, and other facilities within the site as required by the accessibility standards.
 School board sites where educational plants are separated by highways shall be connected by overhead pedestrian bridges. - 423.10.2.
 3.Drainage.
 Soil, grass, and planting beds shall provide positive drainage away from sidewalks, but shall not fall away at more than a 3 percent gradient slope for a minimum distance of 5 feet from the edge.
 The location of all drains, grates, drop inlets, catch basins, other drainage elements and curb cuts shall be out of the main flow of pedestrian traffic. - 423.10.2.
 4.Vertical Drops.
 Walls, railings, or other physical barriers which are at least a minimum 12 inches in height, shall define and protect any vertical drop between joining or abutting surfaces of more than 6 inches but less than 18 inches in height.
-Any vertical drop of 18 inches or more shall be protected by a wall or guardrail a minimum of 42 inches in height. - 423.10.2.
-5.Roads and Streets.
-Educational and ancillary site access shall consist of a primary road and another means of access to be used in the event the primary road is blocked.
-Stabilized wide shoulders of the primary road, unobstructed by landscaping, planters, light fixtures, poles, benches, etc., which allow a third lane of traffic, may satisfy the requirement for the other means of access.
-Driveways shall not completely encircle a school plant, to allow student access to play areas without crossing roads; vehicular and pedestrian traffic shall not cross each other on the site; bus driveways and parent pick-up areas shall be separated.
+Any vertical drop of 18 inches or more shall be protected by a wall or guardrail a minimum of 42 inches in height.